-Killer Mike Sits Down With NRATV, Advocates For Gun Ownership [VIDEO]
+Killer Mike Defends Gun Ownership In New NRA Video

 In various moments in the chat, Mike speaks on the power and danger of false allyship and seemed to agree with Noir that the millions of dollars going into support of the weekend marches could be better spent to help turn schools around.

+The publishing of the interview clip has made its rounds and the rapper’s name began trending with many taking umbrage with him siding with the NRA.

 Watch the chat below.
+See below and the flip for reactions on Twitter.

 —